-Common CCR Questions: How and when do late payments hurt my credit score?
+Common CCR Questions: How & when late payments hurt your score?

 Here at Credit Savvy, we get asked a lot of questions and as part of the Common CCR Questions series, we’ll tackle a few common questions around late payments: